cyberconnecthq/cybercontracts/README.md

 This hosts all contracts for CyberConnect's social graph protocol.

-Some opinionated design decisino:
+Some opinionated design decisions:

-1. Prefer `require` for semantic clearity.
+1. Prefer `require` for semantic clarity.
 2. No custom error until `require` supports custom error.
 3. Try to be gas efficient :)